JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ## A multidimensional array example

-We wrote the approach for deriving pushforwards and pullbacks in terms of arrays of arbitrary dimensions, so let's cover an example.
+We presented the approach for deriving pushforwards and pullbacks in terms of arrays of arbitrary dimensions, so let's cover an example.
-For arrays, it's often easier to work in component form.
+For multidimensional arrays, it's often easier to work in component form.
-Consider the following function
+Consider the following function:

 ```julia
 Ω = sum(abs2, X::Array{<:RealOrComplex,3}; dims=2)::Array{<:Real,3}